cxay1/pr0fil3/code.md

     Routing: React Router v6 (using Link for navigation)

-    Backend: Mocked initially with json-server or miragejs, architected for Node.js (Express) or Next.js API routes
+    Backend: Mocked for Node.js (Express) API routes

-    Database: Schema designed for PostgreSQL with Prisma ORM
+    Database: Telegram API for sending messages and handles the databse.

-    Authentication: Mocked auth context, designed for integration with Next-Auth or Auth0
+    Authentication: Mocked auth context, designed for integration with Auth0

     Additional: Recharts or ApexCharts for data visualization, react-hook-form for forms, framer-motion for subtle animations, and react-aria for accessibility primitives.